saapman/reentry_V/README.md

 ## Development Note

 This is an AI-assisted learning project.
-AI tools were used to accelerate implementation and documentation while I worked through the underlying dynamics, control, and estimation concepts.
-The project is intended to demonstrate my learning process, engineering judgement, and ability to build and validate simulation tools.
+AI tools were used to accelerate implementation and documentation while working through the dynamics, control, and estimation concepts.
+The project is intended to demonstrate my learning and ability to build and validate simulation tools.